jarneson/godot-ply/README.md

 See demos [on youtube](https://www.youtube.com/channel/UCf1IV6ABf3a4nW1wEyPwmMQ).

 ## Installation
-- Copy the contents of this repository into your `addons` folder for your godot project.
+- Copy the contents of the plugin directory in this repository into your `addons` folder for your godot project.
 - Activate the plugin in your project settings.

 ## Usage